 This section of the library describes CIC application programming interfaces (APIs).
-For more comprehensive resources for Developers, and for additional API documentation, see the Interactive Intelligence Developer Portal at developer.inin.com.
+For more comprehensive resources for developers, and for additional API documentation, visit the Genesys Developer Portal.

 Virtually every office or call center has unique telephony requirements that call for customized processing of transactions and customer interactions.
 The Interaction Center supports tools and API's that allow customers to create dynamic applications tailored to their unique business needs.
 IC server functionality can be extended using the robust visual tools included with CIC (Interaction Designer, Interaction Attendant, etc.), or by using traditional programming languages.
 A growing number of APIs allow third-party applications to interact with the clients, Interaction Designer, Interaction Dialer, and the internet.

 To get started, read the Third-Party Integration Technical Reference.
 It is for developers and technical managers who want to understand how the Interaction Center can be extended programmatically.
 It introduces application programming interfaces that customers can use to create applications tailored to their unique business needs.